rico042002/Rico-100-days-of-code/log.md

 **Today's Progress**: Finished Events Section, learned about Event Bubbling, Event Delegation and Window Events

 **Thoughts:** Today wasn't too bad, seemed like time was going a little slower.
 After all, I have learned I still feel like I need to read a book on JavaScript and test myself with Edabit or a website like it.
-It's hard to find beginner-level algorithm challenges, and Code Wars just has user-made-up questions so they are hit-and-miss on quality.
+It's hard to find beginner-level algorithm challenges, and Code Wars just has user-made questions so they are hit-and-miss on quality.
 I'll probably do FreeCodeCamp since I finished the Responsive Web Design section in 2022, it's time for a new one!

 **Link to work:** [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window)